srishti-git1110/srishti-git1110.github.io/content/blog/CUDA-primer/index.md

 ![A CPU chip](cpu-chip.png#center)
 *[Image source](https://cvw.cac.cornell.edu/gpu-architecture/gpu-characteristics/design)*
+A slight but important correction to note here is that while according to the figure above, the DRAM (sometimes simply referred to as RAM or system memory) appears to be located on the chip, it's not acutally the case.
+The DRAM is a separate hardware entity that's mounted on the motherboard.

-Pay attention to how the chip area is divided among the different components.
+Next, pay attention to *how* the chip area is divided among the different components.
 Note also the multiple levels of cache memories present on the chip (purple and blue) -- they help to reduce the latency by decreasing the required amounts of high latency memory (DRAM) accesses.
+Ah, I went too fast here!
+To further clarify, since

 Now let's zoom into a single core: